Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_2.md

 ![wiring_d2we_26_thermistors.jpg](/guides/wiring/wiring_d2we_26_thermistors.jpg =50%x){.align-right}
 * Connect your hotend thermistors to <span style="background-color:#FFFF00">E0_TEMP</span> and/or <span style="background-color:#FFFF00">E1_TEMP</span>.
 * The polarity of thermistors does not matter.
-* A thermistor can read up to 290°C. If you wish to print at a higher temperature than this, you should upgrade to a thermocouple or PT100 temperature sensor (See step 18).
+* A thermistor can read up to 290°C. If you wish to print at a higher temperature than this, you should upgrade to a thermocouple or PT100 temperature sensor (see step 18).
 A PT100 also provides a more consistent reading between multiple sensors and resists noise interference in 4-wire mode.
 * **Duet 2 Maestro** has an additional temperature input, C_TEMP.
 It is electrically identical to the other temperature inputs, so can be used in the same way.
 * For more details, see [User manual: Connecting thermistors and PT1000 temperature sensors](/User_manual/Connecting_hardware/Temperature_connecting_thermistors_PT1000).